Chapter 8. Troubleshooting LVM

 To work around the error, you must examine the number of free physical extents on the volume group, which is the accurate value of free space.
 You can then use the number of extents to create the logical volume successfully.

-When creating an LVM logical volume, you can specify the size of the logical volume to avoid rounding error.
+When creating an LVM logical volume, you can specify the number of logical extents of the logical volume to avoid rounding error.

 Find the number of free physical extents in the volume group: